 The indicators are revised and updated as field data are collected to improve our understanding of hydric soil processes.
 Revisions, additions, and other comments regarding field observations of hydric soil conditions that cannot be documented using the presently recognized hydric soil indicators are welcome.
-Any additions or other modifications must be approved by the NTCHS.
+Any suggestions for modifications must be approved by the NTCHS.
 Guidelines for requesting changes to field indicators are as follows:

-1. Adding indicators or changing existing indicators: Minimally, the following should accompany all requests for additions and changes to existing hydric soil indicators in Field Indicators of Hydric Soils in the United States:

-- a) Detailed descriptions of at least three pedons that document the addition or change and detailed descriptions of the neighboring nonhydric pedons. - b) Detailed vegetative data collected to represent the vegetation of the six pedons. - c) Saturation/inundation data and oxidationreduction potential (Eh) data for a duration that captures the saturation cycle (dry-wet-dry) of at least one of the hydric pedons and one of the nonhydric pedons.
-Precipitation and in-situ soilwater pH data from the same sites should also be provided (fig. 5).
-Data are to be collected according to "The Hydric Soil Technical Standard" described in Hydric Soils Technical Note 11 (http://www.nrcs.usda.gov/wps/portal/ nrcs/main/soils/use/hydric/).

-2. Adding or deleting a test indicator: Minimally, the following should accompany all requests for adding or deleting a test indicator in Field Indicators of Hydric Soils in the United States:
+- To propose a new indicator or revision to an existing indicator, the following documentation is required as a minimum to accompany all requests for additions and changes to existing hydric soil indicators for consideration into future versions of the "Field Indicators of Hydric Soils in the United States": - a.
+Detailed descriptions of at least three pedons that document the addition or change and detailed descriptions of the neighboring nonhydric pedons. - b.
+Detailed vegetative documentation recording the specific plant community at each of the six pedon locations summarizing any contrasting patterns between the proposed upland and hydric positions. - c.
+Saturation/inundation data and oxidation-reduction potential (Eh) data for a duration that captures the saturation cycle (dry-wet-dry) of at least one of the hydric pedons and one of the nonhydric pedons.
+Precipitation and in-situ soil-water pH data from the same sites should also be provided (fig. 5).
+Data are to be collected according to the Hydric Soil Technical Standard (Berkowitz et al., 2021). - To add or delete a test indicator, the following documentation is required to accompany all requests for adding or deleting a test indicator in "Field Indicators of Hydric Soils in the United States":